flare-foundation/docs/docs/tech/state-connector.md

     ```

     The `requestAttestations` method has a single parameter, `data`, which is a byte array with a content that depends on the desired **request type**.
-    You can learn how to build this array in the [state-connector-attestation-types repository](https://github.com/flare-foundation/state-connector-attestation-types){target=_blank}.
+    You can learn how to build this array in the [state-connector-attestation-types repository](https://github.com/flare-foundation/state-connector-attestation-types){ target=_blank }.

 ### 2. Request forwarding